arunoda/meteor-up-legacy/README.md

   //install MongoDB in the server
   "setupMongo": false,
   //optionally skip nodejs setup in the server
   //WARNING: Nodejs is required!
-Only skip if you already have nodejs installed on server.
+Only skip if you already have nodejs
+  // installed on server or want to use nvm to manage nodejs.
   "skipNodeSetup": false,
   //optionally skip phantomjs setup in the server "skipPhantomjsSetup": false,